Friendships can be difficult relationships to cultivate, especially when you’re an adult.

-Having meaningful friendships is such an asset, but if you feel like you have no close friends, it can be lonely and difficult.
+Having meaningful friendships is such an asset, but if you feel like you have no friends anymore, it can be lonely and difficult.

 Social connectedness fosters a positive cycle of social, emotional and physical health.

-It's a vital component to overall well-being.
-Humans are wired to connect with each other.
+It’s a vital component to overall well-being.
+Humans are wired to connect with each other and have friends.

 Research has shown a decline in social connectedness over the past twenty years, and loneliness now represents one of the main reasons that people seek counseling.
-This means if you are constantly thinking to yourself, “I don't have any friends”– you’re not the only one struggling with having no friends.
+This means if you are constantly thinking to yourself, “I don’t have any friends”– you’re not the only one struggling with having no friends.

 These thoughts are not a reason to give up and live a life of solitude.
 Let’s go over some ideas to attract new friends so you can feel more connected and less lonely.

 What to do if you are lonely and are asking yourself, “Why do I have no friends?”

 Not having real friends to talk to or hang out with can make you feel isolated and lonely.